district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-This is because QSplitter::sizes() returns a new QList<int> by value every time it is called.
-If we don't
+This is because `QSplitter::sizes()`{.cpp} returns a new `QList<int>`{.cpp} by
+value every time it is called. **If we don't store the return value, C++
-store the return value, C++ automatically destroys it before we have even started iterating, leaving us with a
+automatically destroys it before we have even started iterating, leaving us
-dangling iterator.
-To make matters worse, each time the loop is run, QSplitter::sizes() must generate a
+with a dangling `['dæŋglɪŋ]` iterator.** To make matters worse, each time the
-new copy of the list because of the splitter->sizes().end() call.
-In summary: When using STL-style
+loop is run, `QSplitter::sizes()`{.cpp} must generate a new copy of the list
+because of the `splitter->sizes().end()`{.cpp} call.
+In summary: **When using
-iterators, always iterate on a copy of a container returned by value.
+STL-style iterators, always iterate on a copy of a container returned by
+value.**

 With read-only Java-style iterators, we don't need to take a copy.
+The iterator
-The iterator takes a copy for us behind the
+takes a copy for us behind the scenes, ensuring that we always iterate over the
-scenes, ensuring that we always iterate over the data that the function first returned.
+data that the function first returned.
 For example:

 ```cpp
 QListIterator<int> i(splitter->sizes());